UKREMT C.I.C is regulated as a Community Interest Company in England & Wales

 C - Advanced First Aider - Holds FPOS(I), FREC L3, D13 Standard/Module 3 police officer with skills that match the framework.

-*** Note: If you only hold an FPOS(I) or a FREC3 you are NOT an EMT - if you hold these qualifications along with a suitable CV, CPD and extended skills / THAT have a 100% match to the FPHC PHEM Skills Framework then you may be eligible to register at UKREMT EMT1 (D) level.
+*** Note: If you only hold an FPOS(I) you are NOT an EMT - if you hold these qualifications along with a suitable CV, CPD and extended skills / THAT have a 100% match to the FPHC PHEM Skills Framework then you may be eligible to register at UKREMT EMT1 (D) level.

 Levels D to F will be operating within a framework of governance and CPD and will be required to submit CPD portfolios every two years either via CPDME, Tibbee, CPD Portfolios or via any approved CPD submission method to remain registered.